-Eligibility requires each unit of local government receiving funds from this award to complete and submit a properly executed "Certification of Compliance with 8 U.S.C. § 1373 by Prospective Subrecipient: Recipient State subaward to a Local Government".
+Eligibility requires each unit of local government receiving funds from this award to complete and submit a properly executed "Certification of Compliance with 8 U.S.C. §§ 1373 & 1644".

-The allocations by county for Florida's FY 2017 JAGC program can be found in Appendix C.
+The allocations by county for Florida's FY 2018 JAGC program can be found in Appendix C.